 Where the Cap Sits Right Now

 The Q2 2026 Ofgem price cap equates to approximately £1,849/year for a typical household — electricity at 24.5p/kWh and gas at 6.24p/kWh.
 This is the rate you pay on a standard variable tariff if you are with a mainstream supplier.
+If you want to find the cheapest utility provider, it only takes a few minutes.

 What Fixed Deals Look Like in April 2026